What Is Sentiment Analysis?

 B2B organizations often prioritize logic over emotion.
 But emotional response drives purchase decisions more than most revenue leaders realize.
 The challenge: measuring sentiment at scale.

-The technology uses natural language processing (NLP) to classify text as positive, negative, or neutral.
-This technique analyzes unstructured data from customer conversations, reviews, and social media posts to extract emotional tone and attitude.
+That's where sentiment analysis comes in.
+The technology uses NLP to classify text as positive, negative, or neutral, analyzing unstructured data from customer conversations, reviews, and social media posts to extract emotional tone and attitude.
+Modern B2B applications rely on three core types: fine-grained scoring, aspect-based analysis, and intent-based analysis, each covered in depth below.

 You can run sentiment analysis with advanced algorithms that score conversations in real time, or start manually by tracking patterns in customer feedback.
 The approach scales with your resources and needs.

-Objective Insights at Scale
+Objective insights at scale

 Manual feedback analysis is subjective and time-consuming.
 One person's interpretation differs from another's.
 Sentiment analysis removes that guesswork.